CIRPASS-2/mock-eu-registry/README.md

-# DPP Metadata Registry
+# Mock EU Registry

-An example implementation of a Digital Product Passport (DPP) Metadata Registry.
+A mock implementation of the EU Registry for Digital Product Passport (DPP).

 ## Overview